jovanjakimovski/killbill-client-java-example/README.md

 # killbill-client-java-example

 Example project that demonstrates how to use the Kill Bill Java client.
-For a detailed tutorial, refer to our [docs](https://docs.killbill.io/latest/java_client.html)
+For a detailed tutorial, please refer to our [docs](https://docs.killbill.io/latest/java_client.html)

 ## Build